maxaubel/TUP_AE/README.md

 ## Output

 The program will first print the following lines.
-You can take this and pipe it to a text file to test its performance
+You can take this and pipe this output to a text file to analyze its performance

 	generation;fitness;q1;q2;home_venue;fitness_sum
 	1;1836576;430000;285000;345000;182624438